jaafit/civ-citizen/README.md

 You may open any number of qualified, face-down businesses, provided they were neither started nor developed this turn:
 * If the number of cards on a face-down business matches the develop cost or...
-* If you pay gold cost shown on the card.
+* If you pay gold cost shown in the bottom-right corner of the business (the second number).
-* Then you may turn the business face-up and discard the development cards.
+* Then you may turn the business face-up, trigger any "open" abilities, then discard the development cards.

 **End of turn:**